Karin Burger: Mainland Tactix

 In September 2020, Burger switched from Central Pulse to Mainland Tactix.
 The move to Tactix gave her the opportunity to play at goal defence and to partner with her New Zealand team mate, Jane Watson.
 She subsequently enjoyed a stand out season and was named the 2021 ANZ Premiership Player of the Year.
 On 7 May 2023, she made her 100th senior league appearance in a Round 10 match against Northern Stars.

-New Zealand
+Sunshine Coast Lightning

+Burger was recruited to play for the 2026 Suncorp Super Netball season..
+In August 2026 it was announced that Burger was contracted to the Sunshine Coast Lightning for 2027 also.

+International career

 Burger made her senior debut for New Zealand on 15 September 2018 against England during the September 2018 Netball Quad Series.
 It was a debut that was memorable for the wrong reasons, as she was sent off the court.
 She was a prominent member of the New Zealand team that won the 2019 Netball World Cup.
 She was also a member of the New Zealand team that won the 2021 Constellation Cup.
 Burger had to pull out of trials for the 2022 Commonwealth Games due to a navicular fracture in her foot.
+After captaining New Zealand for the first test of the 2025 Taini Jamison Trophy Series, she given the job permanently for the 2025 Constellation Cup and 2025 New Zealand netball tour of Great Britain.
+Burger was named in the squad as the Captain for the 2026 Commonwealth Games, where the Silver Ferns won their first Commonwealth Games gold medal in 16 years, defeating Jamaica in the final.